-Amalia Scott is a Life Coach, Astrologer, Tarot Reader, Teacher, and Witch living in the foothills of the Sierra Nevada Mountains.
+Amalia Scott Jancic is a working Astrologer, Tarot reader, Teacher of the Esoteric Arts, and Podcast Host.
 Her work with clients is a practice in highlighting the tools they carry naturally and coaching them into a space of empowered action in the world.
-She is committed to ethical and practical service to the individuals, couples, and businesses she works with.
+Amalia also publishes daily Astrology reports and whatever other content strikes her fancy.

-Amalia has been down many paths.
-She holds a degree from Columbia University in New York City, where she studied Art History and Literature.
-She has worked in museums, co-operated community library, art, and occult spaces in Brooklyn, NY and Grass Valley, CA; and she holds a 200-hour Yoga Teacher Training certification from the Niroga Institute in Oakland, CA.
+Amalia holds a degree from Columbia University in New York City, where she studied Art History and Literature.
+She’s worked in museums, co-operated community library, art, community education, and occult spaces in Brooklyn, NY, Oakland, CA, and Grass Valley, CA. She holds a 200-hour Yoga Teacher Training certification from the Niroga Institute in Oakland, CA.

 * * * *

-In a reading with Amalia, archetypes and exaggerations abound: you are given the opportunity to clearly see the work you need to do to fulfill your authentic calling.
+In readings with Amalia, the archetypal and narrative conditions of your life become apparent: you are given the opportunity to reflect clearly on the work you need to do to fulfill your most authentic calling.
 She works to weave together the threads of meaning within your personal narrative so that you can arrive fully at an integrated vision of what your strongest and most authentic responses to life events might be.
 The goal is to come full circle: for you to feel confident that you may complete your narrative, beginning by experiencing its meaning wholly.
-A reading with Amalia is an opportunity for you to let your life's purpose sink in.
-To develop the conviction and confidence to be and heal your Self.
+A reading with Amalia is an opportunity for you to let your life's purpose sink in and develop the conviction and confidence to be and heal your Self.

 HARE IN THE MOON // FOLKLORE: